 Legal Status of Korean Artists — Exists but Doesn't Function

 Korea has the Artist Welfare Act, enacted in 2011 and effective from 2012.
-It recognizes artists as workers and opens occupational-accident and employment insurance to them.
+It recognizes artists as workers and opened occupational-accident insurance to them.
+(Artist employment insurance followed separately in December 2020.)

 The law exists.
 Enforcement is limited.
 Enrollment rates in artist employment insurance remain low, and eligibility is hard to satisfy.
 The law declared artists workers; the financial system still reads them by other criteria.